Blog Home / runbook-template-examples

 Based on previous investigation:

-If CPU usage > 80%: Proceed to Section A (Scale Capacity) If error logs show authentication failures: Proceed to Section B (Auth Service Recovery) If database queries are slow: Proceed to Section C (Database Investigation) If external API calls are timing out: Proceed to Section D (Third-Party Dependencies)
+If CPU usage over 80%: Proceed to Section A (Scale Capacity) If error logs show authentication failures: Proceed to Section B (Auth Service Recovery) If database queries are slow: Proceed to Section C (Database Investigation) If external API calls are timing out: Proceed to Section D (Third-Party Dependencies)

 Decision points guide engineers through diagnostic workflows without prescribing a single linear path.